-- changes in local economic and competitive conditions; - changes in local and state governmental laws and regulations, including gaming laws and regulations, and the way in which those laws and regulations are applied; - natural and other disasters, including the outbreak of infectious diseases; - an increase in the cost of maintaining our properties; - a decline in the number of visitors to Las Vegas or Macau; and - a decrease in gaming and non-casino activities at our resorts.
+- changes in local economic and competitive conditions; - changes in local and state governmental laws and regulations, including gaming laws and regulations, and the way in which those laws and regulations are applied; - natural and other disasters, including the outbreak of infectious diseases; - an increase in the cost of maintaining our properties; - a decline in the number of visitors to Las Vegas or Macau; and a decrease in gaming and non-casino activities at our reserve. - a decrease in gaming and non-casino activities at our resorts.